radcamp/radcamp.github.io/AF-Biota/05_STRUCTURE_API.md

 ```

 ### Set parameter options for this object
-The Structure object will be used to submit jobs to the ipyparallel cluster.
+The STRUCTURE object will be used to submit jobs to the ipyparallel cluster.
 It has associated with it a name, a set of input files, and a large number of parameter settings.
 You can modify the parameters by setting them like below.
 You can also use tab-completion to see all of the available options, or print them like below.
-See the [full structure docs here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&ved=0ahUKEwjt9tjpkszYAhWineAKHZ4-BxAQFgg4MAI&url=https%3A%2F%2Fwww.researchgate.net%2Ffile.PostFileLoader.html%3Fid%3D591c636cdc332d78a46a1948%26assetKey%3DAS%253A495017111953409%25401495032684846&usg=AOvVaw0WjG0uD0MXrs5ResMIHnik) for further details on the function of each parameter.
+See the [full STRUCTURE docs here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&ved=0ahUKEwjt9tjpkszYAhWineAKHZ4-BxAQFgg4MAI&url=https%3A%2F%2Fwww.researchgate.net%2Ffile.PostFileLoader.html%3Fid%3D591c636cdc332d78a46a1948%26assetKey%3DAS%253A495017111953409%25401495032684846&usg=AOvVaw0WjG0uD0MXrs5ResMIHnik) for further details on the function of each parameter.
 In support of *reproducibility*, it's good practice to print both the mainparams and extraparams so it's clear which options you used.

 ```python
 ## set mainparams for object